Version 3; last updated 17 November 2021.

 c. is responsible for obtaining and maintaining all telecommunications, broadband and computer equipment and services needed to access and use the Cloud Based Products, and for paying all associated charges.

 4.1.
-Seequent will contract with a third party of its choosing to host the Cloud Based Product in the cloud and will be responsible for managing that cloud environment.
-Seequent will ensure that the cloud environment is sufficient to provide the Cloud Based Product and associated services in accordance with the Contract.
+Bentley will contract with a third party of its choosing to host the Cloud Based Product in the cloud and will be responsible for managing that cloud environment.
+Bentley will ensure that the cloud environment is sufficient to provide the Cloud Based Product and associated services in accordance with the Contract.

 4.3.
-Seequent will provide reasonable monitoring, back-up, and administration services in relation to the Cloud Based Product and will implement reasonable and appropriate measures to help secure the hosted environment against unlawful access.
+Bentley will provide reasonable monitoring, back-up, and administration services in relation to the Cloud Based Product and will implement reasonable and appropriate measures to help secure the hosted environment against unlawful access.

 4.4.
-Seequent will develop a back-up schedule, perform scheduled back-ups, provide routine and emergency data recovery, and manage the archiving process with respect to the Cloud Based Products.
+Bentley will develop a back-up schedule, perform scheduled back-ups, provide routine and emergency data recovery, and manage the archiving process with respect to the Cloud Based Products.

 4.5.
-Seequent may interrupt the availability of a Cloud Based Product to perform emergency Maintenance at any time and without notice to the Customer.
+Bentley may interrupt the availability of a Cloud Based Product to perform emergency Maintenance at any time and without notice to the Customer.

 4.6.
-Seequent may interrupt the availability of a Cloud Based Product for scheduled Maintenance.
-Seequent shall use reasonable efforts to provide the Customer with prior notice of any scheduled Maintenance, and the Customer shall use reasonable efforts to comply with any Maintenance requirements notified by Seequent.
-Seequent will always endeavour to keep any service interruptions to a minimum.
+Bentley may interrupt the availability of a Cloud Based Product for scheduled Maintenance.
+Seequent shall use reasonable efforts to provide the Customer with prior notice of any scheduled Maintenance, and the Customer shall use reasonable efforts to comply with any Maintenance requirements notified by Bentley.
+Bentley will always endeavour to keep any service interruptions to a minimum.

 5. Data Storage Capacity

 5.1.
 Where a Customer has entered into a Contract for access to and use of a Cloud Based Product, irrespective of the number of Authorised Users, the Customer’s use of that Cloud Based Product is limited to the amount of data storage detailed on the Quote, Confirmation or MSA.
-In the event that the Customer exceeds the purchased capacity of data storage, the Cloud Based Product may not process additional data beyond the maximum capacity until additional capacity is purchased.
-Such additional data storage may be increased in increments and at Seequent’s then current prices.
+If the Customer exceeds the purchased capacity of data storage, the Cloud Based Product may not process additional data beyond the maximum capacity until additional capacity is purchased.
+Such additional data storage may be increased in increments and at Bentley’s then current prices.

 6. Customer Data, archiving and backup